-Loler is a vital piece of legislation that maintains the safety of employees and the general public, and the consequences of not doing so are extreme.
-At P. Airey Tail Lifts, we are experts in Loler Inspections and Loler Testing.
-We can help provide a thorough tail lift inspection and testing service throughout the UK, with a speciality in North West areas such as Liverpool, Birkenhead, Warrington and Manchester.
-To book an inspection, or if you would like to know more about the regulations and how it affects you, please contact us to speak to a LOLER specialist.
+LOLER is a vital piece of legislation that maintains the safety of employees and the general public, and the consequences of not doing so are extreme.
+We are experts in L.O.L.E.R Inspections and testing.
+We can help provide a thorough tail lift LOLER inspection and testing service throughout the North West in areas such as Liverpool, Manchester, Birkenhead, Warrington, Southport, Merseyside, and the Wirral.
+To book an inspection, or if you want to know more about the regulations and how they affect you, please contact us to speak to a specialist.

 The Lifting Operations & Lifting Equipment Regulations 1998

 Health and safety are one of the most important factors for businesses to consider, especially in workplaces that handle heavy materials and dangerous substances.
 To keep everyone safe, working environments and practices are fully regulated by the government and professional bodies.
 Even for experienced professionals, the rules of what you should and should not do can be complex and overwhelming at times.
 To help explain what lifting operators should know, we've created an in-depth guide on LOLER, covering everything from what the regulations are to the requirement of LOLER inspections.